What is the Pembrokeshire Style?

 Hedgelaying has gained a lot of recognition for its contribution to conservation, and I feel the Pembrokeshire style lends itself particularly well to this.
 Its bushy form makes good nesting habitat for birds, and its broader footprint gives excellent cover for wildlife moving at ground level, acting as a corridor through the landscape.

-The Pembrokeshire style, as I understand it, is shaped less by fixed rules and more by place, practice, and necessity.
-What I've set out here is drawn from what I've seen in the landscape, what I've been shown by others, and what has made sense through experience.
-It's not intended as a definitive account, but as one interpretation of a style that has evolved to suit its surroundings.
-I'd be genuinely interested to hear from anyone with different experiences or knowledge of how it's been practised
+My understanding and appreciation of this style is drawn from what I've seen in the landscape, what I've been shown by others, and what has made sense through experience.
+It's not intended as a definitive account, but as one interpretation of a style that is beautifully practical, relevant and adapted for its environment.
+I'd be genuinely interested to hear from anyone with different experiences or knowledge of how it's been practised.